|News & Past Events

-Based in Toronto, Patrice Carmichael is a visual artist working across mediums.
+Based in Toronto, Patrice Carmichael is a visual artist working across media.
 Her practice begins from the photographic narrative exploring quiet, wild landscapes.
 She considers the species and people before taking her practice to painting.
 In her images, she aims to leave the remnants of this partnership.
 These images redefine nature in her own realities of colour and shape.

 In 2014 and 2015 Patrice travelled with Parks Canada's "Art in the Park" program to Ivvavik in the Western Arctic.
 This rare opportunity to experience a protected area-- fewer than 100 people visit each year -- has been a powerful inspiration.
 Ivvavik is known as "the nursery," where Arctic wildlife comes to give birth.

 2017 brings Patrice to Nunavut and the floe edge, the line that marks the end of the fixed ice and the start of the arctic ocean.
-In her third journey, somewhere between Baffin Island and Greenland she camped out on the frozen ocean for a few weeks to meet the area’s mythical whale pods.
+In her third journey, somewhere between Baffin Island and the Lancaster Sound she camped out on the frozen ocean for a few weeks to meet the area’s mythical whale pods.
 The floe edge will, it is predicted, disappear in the next 15 years.

 Recent Exhibit June 8th through to September 2018 https://gallery44.org/exhibitions/forward

 Photography documenting this area has been exhibited at Gallery 44 in Toronto.
 “Going North” Stories from the Arctic in 2015. https://gallery44.org/exhibitions/going-north